Dieselmarble/Task-and-Motion-Planning/notes.md

 - Limitations

 To ensure PDDLStream is Turing-recognizable, we require that stream-certified predicates are never negated within action preconditions.
-The set of streams S augments the initial state I, recursively defining a potentially infinite set of facts I ∗ that hold initially and cannot be changed.
+The set of streams S augments the initial state I, recursively defining a potentially infinite set of facts that hold initially and cannot be changed.